-Re-Admission of Former ATA Practical Nursing Students:
+Re-Admission of Former Students:

-A student who has been withdrawn from the Practical Nursing program over six months will be required to meet the following criteria:
+A student who has been withdrawn will be required to meet the following criteria:

-- Re-entering students must abide by the current admission, curriculum, and program requirements of the department. - Students are readmitted on a space available basis. - The department reserves the right to deny readmission to a student who discontinued the program due to academic dishonesty or exhibited unsafe and/or unprofessional behavior in clinical/classroom.
+- 1. Students seeking re-entry should complete a Re-Entry Application which will be reviewed by the Re-Enrty Committee. - 2.
+Re-entering students must abide by the current admission, curriculum, and program requirements of the department. - 3.
+Students are readmitted on a space available basis. - 4.
+The department reserves the right to deny readmission to a student who discontinued the program due to academic dishonesty or exhibited unsafe and/or unprofessional behavior in clinical/classroom.
 The decision to deny or accept readmission will be made by an academic review committee.